FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 The DSL config file will define input data and(or) model as well as output data and(or) model for each component.
 The downstream components take output data and(or) model of upstream components as input.
 In this way, a DAG can be constructed by the config file.

-We have provided several example dsl files in **dsl_test** folder.
-Here is some points may worth paying attention to.
+We have provided several example dsl files located in the corresponding algorithm folder.

 #### Field Specification
 1. component_name: key of a component.
 This name should end with a "_num" such as "_0", "_1" etc. And the number should start with 0.
 This is used to distinguish multiple same kind of components that may exist.